ckcollab/ericcarmichael/content/starting a blog with pelican.md

 ### Theme folder structure

-This is what I ended up with for a rough rough draft, from examples in [pelican-themes](https://github.com/getpelican/pelican-themes)
+This is what I ended up with for a rough rough draft, from examples in [pelican-themes](https://github.com/getpelican/pelican-themes) repo

     mytheme/
     ├── static/